 The City and/or Planning Commission may require advance periodic monetary deposits held by the City on account of the applicant or landowner to secure the reimbursement of the City's consultant expenses.
 The City Council shall establish policies and procedures for the fixing of escrow deposits and the management of payment from them.
 After audit and approval of itemized vouchers by the City Administrator as to reasonableness and necessity of the consultant charges, the City may make payments from the deposited funds for engineering, legal or consultant services.
 Upon receiving a request by the applicant or landowner, the City shall supply copies of such vouchers to the applicant and/or landowner reasonably in advance of audit and approval, appropriately redacted where necessary to shield legally privileged communications between City officers or employees and the City's consultant.
-When it appears that there may be insufficient funds in the account established for the applicant or landowner to deposit additional sums to meet such expenses or anticipated expenses in accordance with policies and procedures established by the City Council.
+When it appears that there may be insufficient funds in the account established for the applicant or landowner by the City to pay current or anticipated vouchers, the City shall cause the applicant or landowner to deposit additional sums to meet such expenses or anticipated expenses in accordance with policies and procedures established by the City Council.
 Consultants shall undertake no review on any matter scheduled before the Planning Commission until the initial escrow deposit has been made or requested replenishment of the escrow deposit has been made.
 No reviewing agency shall be obligated to proceed unless the applicant complies with escrow deposit requirements.